Inverness and Aberdeen Junction Railway: Inverness and Nairn Railway

 Commercial interests in Inverness were dismayed at this turn of events, but they were encouraged to consider that a railway connection was realistic by the engineer Joseph Mitchell, who persistently advocated the necessary construction.
 However it was clear that the huge financial outlay was not going to be available for some time, and he proposed a more modest scheme, the 15 miles to Nairn only.
 Mitchell was insistent that this was the first stage in a connection to the Central Scotland railway network.
-The project got its authorising Act on 24 July 1854.
+The project got its authorising act, the Inverness and Nairn Railway Act 1854 (17 & 18 Vict. c. clxxvi), on 24 July 1854.
 The line opened for traffic on 7 November 1855.